meshcloud/meshcloud-docs/docs/meshcloud.project.md

 meshProjects are multi-cloud enabled projects that allow teams to manage and scale cloud resources across all [meshPlatforms](meshcloud.platforms.md) made available to their [meshWorkspace](meshcloud.workspace.md).

-> Only users with the role [Customer Admin](meshcloud.workspace.md#assign-meshworkspace-roles) or [Customer Owner](meshcloud.workspace.md#assign-meshworkspace-roles) have access to the administrative functionality described in this section.
+> Only users with the role [Workspace Manager](meshcloud.workspace.md#assign-meshworkspace-roles) or [Workspace Owner](meshcloud.workspace.md#assign-meshworkspace-roles) have access to the administrative functionality described in this section.

 ## Create a new meshProject